amcginlay/pks-quickstart/README.md

 ## Register the configuration file

-Now that we have the `~/.env` file with the essential variables, we need to ensure that these get set into the shell, both now and every subsequent time the ubuntu user connects to the jumpbox.
+Now that we have the `~/.env` file loaded with the essential variables, we need to ensure that these get set into the shell, both now and every subsequent time the `ubuntu` user connects to the jumpbox.

 ```bash
 source ~/.env